Generic Name: Trazodone hydrochloride

 Treatment should consist of those general measures employed in the management of overdosage with any drug effective in the treatment of major depressive disorder.

 Ensure an adequate airway, oxygenation and ventilation.
 Monitor cardiac rhythm and vital signs.

 General supportive and symptomatic measures are also recommended.
 Induction of emesis is not recommended.
 Gastric lavage with a large bore orogastric tube with appropriate airway protection, if needed, may be indicated if performed soon after ingestion, or in symptomatic patients.
 Activated charcoal should be administered.
 Forced diuresis may be useful in facilitating elimination of the drug.

 In managing overdosage, consider the possibility of multiple drug involvement.
 The physician should consider contacting a poison control center for additional information on the treatment of any overdose.

 Trazodone hydrochloride is a triazolopyridine.
 It is a white, odorless crystalline powder which is freely soluble in water.

 Each tablet, for oral administration, contains 50 mg or 100 mg of Trazodone hydrochloride, USP.
-In addition, each tablet contains hypromellose, lactose monohydrate, magnesium stearate, polydextrose, polyethylene glycol, povidone, pregelatinized starch, silicon dioxide, and titanium dioxide.
+In addition, each tablet contains hypromellose, lactose monohydrate, magnesium stearate, polydextrose, polyethylene glycol, povidone, pregelatinized corn starch, silicon dioxide, and titanium dioxide.